humdrum-tools/vhv-documentation/graphical/slurs/index.md

 %}

 {% include note.html
-	content="While editing a slur, the <span class='keypress'>&larr;</span>/<span class='keypress'>&rarr;</span> keys are not used to move to the next/previous page.
-To move to a new page with the arrow keys, either click on an item other than a slur, or press the <span class='keypress'>esc</span> key to deselect the slur."
+	content="While editing a slur, the <span class='keypress'>&larr;</span>/<span class='keypress'>&rarr;</span> keys are not available for their usual functions to move to the next/previous page.
+To move to a new page with the arrow keys, press the <span class='keypress'>esc</span> key to deselect the slur."
 %}